Tutorial Gateway

 dept.message()

-From the above screenshot, both are giving different results based on the object.
-Here, Employee.message(self) calls the print(‘This message is from Employee Class’) statement and prints the message within that print function.
-Instead of using the class name, you can use the super() function to call the parent class method.
+From the above screenshot, both give different results based on the object.
+Here, Employee.message(self) calls the print(‘This message is from Employee’) statement and prints the message within that print function.
+Instead of using the class name, you can use the super() function to call the parent method.

 class Employee: